Ostwestfalen-Lippe

 Ostwestfalen-Lippe ([ˌɔstvɛstfaːlənˈlɪpə], literally East(ern) Westphalia-Lippe, abbreviation OWL) is the eastern region of the German state of North Rhine-Westphalia, congruent with the administrative region of Detmold and containing the eastern part of Westphalia, joined with the Lippe region.
 The region has a population of about two million inhabitants.
-The major cities are Bielefeld, Paderborn, Gütersloh, Minden, Detmold, and Herford.
+The region includes the cities of Bielefeld and Paderborn, and the major towns of Gütersloh, Minden, Detmold and Herford.
 The highest hill of Ostwestfalen-Lippe is the Totenkopf (498 m).

+The Teutoburg Forest and the Egge Hills stretch across the region and form the frontier to the Westphalian Lowland.
+Eastern Westphalia–Lippe is one of the supposed regions of the Battle of the Teutoburg Forest in the year 9 AD, where an alliance of Germanic tribes defeated a Roman army.
+In 1875, a statue was unveiled of the commander Arminius, who led the Germans to victory at the battle.
+This statue, the Hermannsdenkmal, is one of the best-known sights and landmarks in Ostwestfalen-Lippe.